ISE-FIZKarlsruhe/bikidata/README.md

 ## TODO List

+- [ ] Add some explanation on: "Why not just use HDT?"
 - [ ] Sort the tri table to improve speed of queries.
 Solve OOM problem, sort has to be on-disk.
 - [ ] Make smaller extracts, like (P31 Q5)
 - [ ] A quick Property lookup, with labels